gazebosim/docs/ros_installation.md

 ROS packages `ros-foxy-ros-gz` will be available pulling the necessary Gazebo Citadel dependencies.

-### ROS1 Noetic
+### ROS 1 Noetic
-ROS1 Noetic supports officially the Gazebo Citadel version.
+ROS Noetic officially supports Gazebo Citadel version.
 For a fully-integrated ROS system, Citadel is the recommened version.
 The way to proceed is just to use the ROS repository and do ***not*** use the osrfoundation repository.